Darral Willis: Professional career

 After going undrafted in the 2018 NBA draft, Willis joined Keravnos of the Cypriot League.
 He won the Cypriot Cup and he was named the MVP of the game after scoring 40 points and grabbing 17 rebounds in the final against AEK Larnaca.
-For the 2020-2021 season Willis joined AS Monaco.
+For the 2020–2021 season Willis joined AS Monaco.

 On July 17, 2020, he signed with As Monaco of the LNB Pro A. In the middle of the season in France, Willis moved to Italy signing with Brescia.

 On September 9, 2021, he has signed with BC Enisey of the VTB United League.

 On August 19, 2022, he signed with Lokomotiv Kuban of the VTB United League.

 On January 15, 2023, he signed with Seoul Samsung Thunders of the Korean Basketball League.

+On August 3, 2023, Willis signed with Levanga Hokkaido of the B.League.

+On July 8, 2024, Willis signed with Kyoto Hannaryz of the Japanese B.League.
+On September 2, 2024, his contract was terminated due to medical examination.

+On November 23, 2024, Willis moved to Greek club Aris for the rest of the season.

+On August 14, 2025, Willis signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).